Is the Job Market Slow? Where are all the Jobs

 What if you already have a job?
 There is no guarantee that your new degree or certification will land you a promotion or a raise.
-What is guaranteed that, next year, your rent or overall expenses will be higher!
+What is guaranteed is that next year your rent or overall expenses will be higher!

 So what can I do?
 What am I doing?
 What is my point that I am trying to make here?

-As more and more jobs gets absorbed by Artificial Intelligence programs and automation, more and more people will lose their jobs and their monthly, stable income.
+As more and more jobs get absorbed by Artificial Intelligence programs and automation, more and more people will lose their jobs and their monthly, stable income.
 That is going to be a disaster.